 - 1 cup unsalted butter, at room temperature

 - 4 eggs

 - 3 cups cake flour

-- 3/4 cup buttermilk see notes for my non-dairy buttermilk
+- ¾ cup whole milk OR non-dairy buttermilk see notes for how to make non-dairy buttermilk

 - Preheat oven to 350 degrees F. Spray the inside of a bundt cake pan or mini bundt cake pan with nonstick spray.
 Lightly flour the greased pan, gently shaking and tapping the pan around to distribute the flour as evenly as you can around the inside of the cake pan(s).
 Gently tap out excess flour over a sink.